 Every person replied that this guy didn’t work for their company.

 In fact, one mentioned that fraudulent job offerings from this guy FOR THIS company was a reoccurring problem.

 All my hopes and dreams slowly shattered.

 He was fake!
 How could I be so stupid?

 The devastation.
 The emotional damage.
 The confusion.

 Who is this guy?

 I stopped texting him immediately and blocked him.
 As I sat at my computer, a slow wave of embarrassment washed over me.
-I’ve always considered myself a risk-averse person.
-There was simply nothing to show for my efforts, maybe disappointment and a just a sprinkle of shame.
+I’ve always considered myself a risk-averse person but there I was…duped….hoodwinked..bamboozled!
+There was simply nothing to show for my efforts.
+There was only disappointment and a sprinkle of shame.
 I never thought in a million years that I would be subject to a job scam.